-Moldova country profile - BBC News
+Moldova country profile

 1924 - Moldovan Autonomous Soviet Socialist Republic established east of the Dniester River within Ukraine.

-1940 - Russia annexes Bessarabia and combines it with most of the Moldovan Autonomous Soviet Socialist Republic to form Moldavian Soviet Socialist Republic.
+1940 - Russia annexes Bessarabia from Romania, and combines it with most of the Moldovan Autonomous Soviet Socialist Republic to form Moldavian Soviet Socialist Republic.

-1941-1945 - Following Nazi attack on USSR a Romanian puppet regime is installed in Moldavian SSR but driven out shortly before the end of the war when the Soviet Union regains control.

 1991 - Moldova declares independence.
 It joins the Commonwealth of Independent States, the successor to the Soviet Union.

 2001 - The elections see the communists under Vladimir Voronin win just over 50% of the vote.
-Voronin is elected president.

 2014 - Moldova signs association agreement with the European Union, prompting Russia to impose import restrictions on the country's agricultural produce.